ryppl/__legacy/docs/wiki.rst

       api/
         toc.txt

-Here's where we want the files to end up in a typical Linux Distribution
+Here's where we want the files to end up in a typical Linux distribution:

 ==  ====================================  ===================================================================================================
 ##  Relative path in source tree          Final full installed path